- Hugh Hollinghurst

 15th July 2023

 Liverpool grew rapidly in the Georgian period as it was a major port for Atlantic trade, rivalling any other city in the UK outside London in terms of prosperity and population.
-During the 18th and 19th centuries the city embarked on an ambitious building programme to demonstrate its new found wealth and power.
-Although some of these buildings have been lost today, much of Georgian Liverpool remains and a vital part of the heritage of Liverpool is the legacy of the Georgian town planners and the magnificent buildings they have left behind.
+During the eighteenth and nineteenth centuries the city embarked on an ambitious building programme to demonstrate its new-found wealth and power.
+Although some of these buildings have been lost today, much of Georgian Liverpool remains.
+A vital part of the city’s heritage is the legacy of the Georgian town planners and the magnificent buildings they have left behind.

 In this book author Hugh Hollinghurst explores the Georgian buildings of Liverpool.
 Alongside the well-known landmarks and public buildings, there are docks, commercial and industrial buildings, churches and a wealth of squares, streets, terraces and individual houses that survive from that era.
 The author also covers Georgian buildings in Liverpool that are no longer standing, including other dock and mercantile buildings, lost public structures, leisure and entertainment venues and churches.
 Illustrated throughout, all those interested in the history of Liverpool will find this a fascinating exploration of the Georgian heritage of this city.